KarinaGuo/Machine_Learning_in_Computer_Vision_for_Leaf_Traits/README.md

 python /home/botml/code/py/cut_focal_box.py /data/botml/train_labels_updatedlabs/ /data/botml/train_labels_trimmed/ --focalbox BB --classes Leaf100
 ```

-<p>A portion of these train labels were then moved to validation (20% of all annotated input data).
+<p>A portion of these train labels were then moved to validation (a random 20% of all annotated input data).
 The input data for training, validating and testing were then converted to a COCO file format.</p>

 <p><i> Converting file formats to COCO.
 Where <b>/data</b> is the input directory. <b>--output</b> is the output file. <b>--classes</b> is the desired training label to be included. <b>--polyORbb</b> is whether the annotation is a polygon or a bounding box.</i><</p>